If you are interested in growing mango trees, then you’ve come to the right place.

 That is because mango trees should only be started on a fertilizer regimen once they have become established (see the ‘Mango Tree Basic Requirements’ section for more information).

-With that being said, when/how to fertilize will differ by fertilizer.
-As a result, it’s important to follow the specific fertilizer’s application instructions because the label is the law.
+That said, when/how to fertilize will differ by fertilizer.
+Therefore, it’s important to follow the specific fertilizer’s application instructions because the label is the law.

 Mango Tree Fertilizer Program